danharel/compcon/Roadmap.md

 The final "core" Pilot Editor feature, COMP/CON needs to allow player to print pilot and mech sheets for tabletop use.
 Users should have a reasonably fine degree of control as to what is printed, and how (eg. include space for notes, don't print images, etc.)

 ### Custom Images
 Users should be able to upload their own pilot and config images to use in COMP/CON.
-The only reason it's not in *right now* is because it wasn't necessarily critical -- but it absolutely is required for a 1.0 release.
+The only reason it's not in *right now* is because it wasn't necessarily critical for an early beta -- but it absolutely is required for a 1.0 release.

 ### Gear Catalogue
 LANCER has a lot of stuff, and COMP/CON giving players and GMs a tool to dig through all of it is a no-brainer (we have all the data set up already). v1 should allow users to see item lists by type and category, or by license.